 Male approval is a woman’s greatest achievement.

-So we spend our lives trying to become herevery man’s Dream Girl—thinking that’s the only way we’ll ever feel loved, desired, protected.
+So we spend our lives trying to become every man’s Dream Girl… believing it’s the only way we’ll ever feel loved, desired, protected, and happy.

-How We Still Crave Male Validation—Without Realizing It
+How We Still Seek Male Validation… Without Realizing It

 What makes this conditioning so powerful is how natural it feels.